 If you look older than you are, we advise you to carry a proof of age document (Citizen card etc).

 Pensioners & Registered Disabled

-Pensioners and disabled people are eligible for a concessionary bus pass allowing free travel after 0930 hours on weekdays and all day at weekends and Public Holidays.
+Pensioners and disabled people are eligible for a concessionary bus pass allowing free travel after 0930 hours on weekdays and all day at weekends and Public Holidays or for Service 18 Only after 0900 hours.
 Please apply for a bus pass at your local Council offices.
 Then all you need to do is show the pass to the driver, state where you want to go to and you will be issued a free of charge ticket.

 Concessionary travel for visitors to Guildford